djpasseyjr/graphinference/README.md

 See [this stack overflow answer](https://stackoverflow.com/questions/22842743/how-to-set-java-home-environment-variable-on-mac-os-x-10-9) for more details.

+If you are using Windows, I wish you and DOS the *very* best.

 **2. Create and Activate Virtual Environment**

 This package is pinned to specific dependency versions so that it is guarenteed to be executable in the future.
 For this reason, it needs to be installed in a virtual environment so that it does not conflict with Python packages that are already installed.

 From the top level directory of this repo, set up the virtual environment with the following commands: